Welcome to my website. Please feel free to check back here for latest news and updates on issues important to the 24th Legislative District.

 He is a member of the Sequim Sunrise Rotary and a state-certified, volunteer mediator with the Peninsula Dispute Resolution Center.
 He received his Bachelor of Arts from Colorado College.

 As chair of the House Capital Budget Committee, he helps write the state’s capital investment budget, which builds schools, colleges, parks and other state facilities plus making investments in our natural resources.
+He also serves on the Health Care and Wellness and Appropriations committees.

 His community involvement includes past service on dozens of boards and commissions, including the Clallam County Economic Development Council, the state insurance commissioner’s Health Care Reform Revitalization Committee, the Clallam County Board of Health and the Dungeness River Management Team.